stevekinney/react-typescript/content/Using TypeScript without even trying.md

    return (
 ````

-Now, TypeScript tells us that this function will give us either a `JSX.Element` *or* it's going to give up `null` depending on which way the winds blow.
+Now, TypeScript tells us that this function will give us either a `JSX.Element` *or* it's going to give us `null` depending on which way the winds blow.

 ````ts
 const NameBadge: () => JSX.Element | null;
 ````

 Alright.
 Enough of that.
+I think I made my point.
 Let's learn how to [migrate from PropTypes](Migrating%20from%20PropTypes.md).